KFreon/hugo-vscode-shortcode-syntax-highlighting/README.md

 # Hugo Shortcode Syntax Highlighting

 ## Features
-Hugo Shortcodes can get complicated when there's more than one or two parameters.
+Hugo Shortcodes can get complicated when there are more than one or two parameters.
-This extension add some syntax highlighting for Shortcodes, making visual identification of individual pieces easier.
+This extension adds some syntax highlighting for Shortcodes, making visual identification of individual pieces easier.
 For example, some shortcodes are below.